What do James Bond, the BFG, John Lennon, and Ruby the Shopdog all have in common?

 These iconic lamps use a perfectly balanced series of springs and beams that make (and hold!) the slightest adjustments to height and angle.
 The first Anglepoise lamp was crafted in Britain in 1932 and these effortless, stylish, utilitarian lamps have been the go-to task lighting for design-minded workers + thinkers ever since.
 The silhouette is so archetypal you might recognize it from the very first Pixar short.

-These simple, streamlined lamps have had a more than a few flings with fashion (including a crop of avocado green or harvest gold ones when that was de rigueur) but our favorites will always be the original model, the 1227, in its traditional muted palettes: black, grey, and white.
-This timeless lamp still has a few tricks up its shade, though, and comes in a few iterations, numbered above.
+These simple, streamlined lamps have had a more than a few flings with fashion (including a crop of avocado green or harvest gold ones when that was de rigueur) but our favorites will always be the original models in their traditional muted palettes: black, grey, white, and chrome.
+This timeless lamp still has a few tricks up its shade, though.
+One of our favorite things about it is that it was designed with maximum versatility in mind.
+With its sturdy square base it sits pretty on a desk or table:

 Constructed from steel beams and aluminium fittings, these lamps are seriously built to last.
 When an Anglepoise Navigator lamp—produced specifically for RAF pilots during WWII—was found in the belly of a Wellington bomber at the bottom of Loch Ness by salvagers looking for Nessie (!), all they had to do was put in a new bulb and plug it in.
 We don't necessarily recommend submerging your lamp for 40 years, but it's nice to know that you *could*.
 We imagine Nessie herself has one on her loch-bottom desk to illuminate letters-in-progress to the editors of The National Enquirer re: invasions of privacy.